 These three fields were created using the Build Multidimensional Information tool.
 Many of the multidimensional tools in ArcGIS Pro require these specific fields, so this tool creates them based on existing fields (Var and Date) with the correct field names and types.

 - In the Contents pane, click the Image layer to select it.

 On the ribbon, the layer contextual tabs appear.

 - On the ribbon, click the Image Layer tab.
 Click and expand Stretch Type button and choose Percent Clip.

 The stretch type changes how the raster data is symbolized.
 Percent Clip cuts off the highest and lowest values to reduce the effect of outliers on the visualization.
 You can now see areas of the world with higher (white) and lower (black) levels of PM 2.5 pollution.

 Create a multidimensional raster layer

-Next, you’ll use the mosaic dataset to make a multidimensional raster layer.
+Next, you will use the mosaic dataset to make a multidimensional raster layer (in the CRF format).
 This is a time-enabled layer that has similar properties to the multidimensional mosaic it is created from, but the data is contained all in a single raster layer.
-It is compatible with many geoprocessing tools and charts in ArcGIS Pro, so creating this layer provides more analytical opportunities.
-You’ll explore the time slices of the multidimensional raster layer using the time slider.
+A multidimensional raster layer can be used as input to many geoprocessing tools and charts in ArcGIS Pro, so creating this layer provides more analytical opportunities.
+As an example, you will explore the time slices of the multidimensional raster layer using the time slider.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.

-- In the Geoprocessing pane, in the search bar, type make multi.
-In the search results, click the Make Multidimensional Raster Layer tool to open it.
+- In the Geoprocessing pane, in the search bar, type copy raster.
+In the search results, click the Copy Raster tool to open it.

 - Click Run.

-The new PM25_MultidimLayer layer is added to the map.
+The new PM25.crf layer is added to the map.
 It looks similar to the PM25 mosaic.

 - In the Contents pane, turn off the PM25 mosaic layer.